stylersnico/prtg_systemd_docker_http_push/README.md

 Give full usage details for Docker containers on host.

-## Requirements
+## Tested on

-- Linux
-- systemd
-- bash
+- Debian 13 with latest docker
+- Latest release of PRTG

 ## How to use